mohammadreza-ebrahimi/xAct-Introduction/README.md

 For exmaple, most time I use **xTras** which is compatible with my GR projects.

-In this notebook, I trained some some fundamental concepts in xAct.
-By learn it, you will able to define d-dimensional manifold which is the base of GR.
-Also you will know how to define a
+In this notebook, I have trained some fundamental concepts in xAct.
+After learning it, you will able to define _d-dimensional_ **manifold** which is the base of GR.
+Also you will know how to define

 - **Metric**
 - **Tensor**
 - **Coordinate**